jrie/kisslib/README.md

 ""gcc kisslib.c kiss-front.c -Wall -std=c99 -O3 -g `pkg-config --cflags gtk+-3.0` -lzip -lsqlite3 `pkg-config --libs gtk+-3.0` -o kisslib""

+If you want to link against libzip2+libzipdev and an a earlier version of GTK3 (if you run Debian Jessie for example) - you can, but you have to run the following command:

+""gcc kisslib-jessie.c kiss-front-jessie.c -Wall -std=c99 -O3 -g `pkg-config --cflags gtk+-3.0` -lzip -lsqlite3 `pkg-config --libs gtk+-3.0` -o kisslib""

 And then run "./kisslib" to open kisslib.

-### Or to directly use kisslib
+### Or to directly use kisslib (not Debian Jessie)
-Download "kisslib" which is a ELF Linux binary and install the following dependencies to run it:
+Download "kisslib" which is a Linux binary and install the following dependencies to run it:
 * libzip4
 * libsqlite3-0
 * libgtk-3-0

 And then start using "./kisslib".

+### Debian Jessie
+Download "kisslib-jessie" which is a Linux binary.

+* libzip2
+* libsqlite3-0
+* libgtk-3-0

+And then start using "./kisslib-jessie".

 ### Known issues
-* kisslib is known not to run on Debian Jessie at present

-As only libzip2 is present and a version of GTK3 which is not compatible with the current code too, the easiest solution at present would be, to upgrade to Stretch/Testing of Debian.
-But I will try to release a version, which is compatible to those libraries provided in Jessie, if possible.
+* If there are any database errors, you most likely once need to delete the "kisslib.db" once so that all sqlite tables are properly created (due to changes) - this is a one time action